Why reward employees with vouchers?

 Enhanced loyalty to the organisation

 If employees are satisfied within their jobs and value the organisation they work for, their loyalty will increase, and they will be less likely to seek other job opportunities.
-As such, vouchers have an impact on the company’s retention rate.
+Some organisations view vouchers as one element within broader engagement or recognition efforts.

 What are the types of reward vouchers available?